 The first thing that stood out for me in Pamela’s case was the wad of bills Pamela stuffed into her coat pocket.
-If someone at the bank saw her do this, he could have followed her home with the intent to rob her but ended up taking her to either rape or kill her or both.
-There was no mention of this money after she disappeared which tells me it disappeared with her.
+If someone at the bank saw her do this, he could have followed her home with the intent to rob her but something else transpired.

 Pamela’s lunch, keys, and shoes were there so we know she made it inside her apartment.
-The abductor most likely let himself in or knocked on the door and forced his way in.
-No signs of a struggle but her family stated she would not have resisted.
+The abductor most likely broke in or knocked on the door and forced his way through.
+There were no signs of a struggle but her family stated she would not have resisted.

-There was also no evidence found inside Pamela’s apartment so the crime most likely did not happen there.
-Her abductor must have taken her elsewhere immediately.
+There was also no evidence found inside Pamela’s apartment, so the crime most likely did not happen there.
+Her abductor must have taken her elsewhere.

 From what I understand, Hamden Avenue was and is a very busy street, so I am amazed that someone was able to kidnap her without anyone noticing.
-I’m thinking she willingly went with him, hoping that might help in her safety.
+I’m thinking she willingly went with him.
 I’m sure he had a weapon and that alone would probably keep her compliant.

 Is it possible that Melissa’s boyfriend killed her, Pamela and Helene?
 Maybe Melissa found out about Pamela and Helene so he killed her.
 There was no sexual assault on Melissa.
 She was beaten viciously – kicked in the head – and that sounds more domestic and/or personal to me.
 Maybe she threatened to go to the police.

 Tolerton does seem like a good suspect in Helene’s case but he was imprisoned at the time of Pamela’s disappearance.
 Those two cases are too similar to rule out a connection, in my opinion.